Even before the pandemic, plenty of people retired early. In fact, one-third of retirees say they left the workforce sooner than planned.1

 But leaving the workforce may also mean leaving behind health care coverage: Nearly half of Americans get theirs from their workplace.2 If you’re one of them and retire early, you’ll have to cover those health care needs until you turn 65 and are eligible for Medicare—without draining your retirement funds.

 Luckily, there are options.
 The key, though, is understanding the costs and building in inflation so you can make a realistic health care budget.
-“People often overlook that health care coverage costs are more than just premiums,” De Haan says.
-“It’s copays and deductibles and your network, to name just a few.”
+Those health care coverage costs are more than just premiums; they include copays and deductibles and your network, to name just a few.

 Generally, the option that fits your budget best may be tied to how much time you have until you’re eligible for Medicare and how much coverage you need.